HackNC/hacknotify/README.md

 * Python 3
 * A google account with access to a correctly formatted google sheet.
-* API Credit with either Bandwidth.com or Plivo (Bandwidth recommended)
+* API Credit with a Bandwidth.com, Plivo, or Twilio account.
+(Bandwidth recommended)

 ### Google API setup